krt2311/gformWorkflow/README.md

 Intialize Error reporting and attribute confirmation - initialize will only run once all attributes are set and will feedback the desired option, also have a 'reset form' option.

+Log sheet becomes Admin sheet - central function library to have an install function to create and lock down an Admin sheet in place of a log sheet which will contain central logs as well as a form register.
+Form initialisations will auto update the Admin form inventory with their urls, pending jobs, Workflow type, error count and script versions.
+New script versions can be pushed to forms via this Admin sheet form inventory.

 RowID expansion - include both timestamp and email address as identifiers for row ID.

 Conditional Routing - Form Ranger add-on for the forms can be used to populate fields that trigger conditional routing, will write an extension to the intialize function to create a separate sheet to specify value/email pairs which can than be used via form ranger to dynamically manage drop down lists, separate sheet will eventually become a 'config' sheet